 In the Predict Employee Leave experiment, you can go to My Datasets under Saved datasets, and drag the Employee Leave data on the canvas.

-(* if you have started with the starting experiment, you can continue here) To get a first impression of the data, you can right-click the output port of the dataset to visualize the data.
+To get a first impression of the data, you can right-click the output port of the dataset to visualize the data.
 You can scroll through the different columns, and by selecting them, you get an overview in the panel on the right.

 Another way to get a first impression of the data.
 Therefore we use the Summarize Data module, which gives us insights about the data.

 You have to RUN the model, and right-click on the output port of the Summarize Data module and select Visualize.
 We see that we have 14999 observations, and that we don’t miss any data.
 We also get an idea about the variance and distribution of the data.